nikitabobko/AeroSpace/CONTRIBUTING.md

 ## Share your workflow and tips

-Submit your tips to [the Goodness page](https://nikitabobko.github.io/AeroSpace/goodness).
+Submit your tips to [the Goodies page](https://nikitabobko.github.io/AeroSpace/goodies).
 The source code of the page can be found in `./docs` directory

 ## Support the project financially